930794/Fireline2099/README.md

 Stand Still To Shoot, While Avoiding Enemies

-Select Upgrades:

-  Green Is Increased Attack Stat, Yellow Reduces Cooldown, And Red Heals You And Increases Max Health
+Select Upgrades: Green Is Increased Attack Stat, Yellow Reduces Cooldown, And Red Heals You & Increases Max Health

 Proceed Through The Levels, Increase Your Score, And Kill A Boss Enemy Every 5 Levels